-Romania, Bulgaria: New PECI planed cross border interconnections should mitigate SEE bottlenecks21.
-July 2015. / SEE Energy News
+Romania, Bulgaria: New PECI planed cross border interconnections should mitigate SEE bottlenecks, SEE Energy News

 EU is planning to strengthen cross border capacities in South East Europe countries with a number of PECI projects.
 Construction of new planed cross border interconnections aims also to integrate SEE countries with EU market.